 Assistants handle onboarding calls and guide first-time portal users to enhance patient engagement.
 When onboarding is simple, patients are far more likely to return and use the portal regularly.

-Offer online self-scheduling
+Offer online self-scheduling to drive repeat logins

 Patient scheduling is one of the important portal features and a strong engagement driver.
 Especially if the platform is easy to use, patients prefer to book online appointments because it is convenient.
 Providing an online self-scheduling opportunity can give a solid reason for patients to log in, improving patient engagements with the portal.